nicole-m-martin/redux_sandbox1/README.md

 **State**: is the condition of something at a particular point in time.
 A dynamic form of storage that lives in our components.
 It is a javascript object used by React to represent information about a component's current situation.
 When state changes, the component responds by re-rendering.

 **Props**: Short for 'properties', they are variables used to pass data from one component to another.
 From a parent component to child component.
-Props data is immutable or 'read-only'
+Props data is immutable or 'read-only'.

+## Why Redux?

+**React Redux implements many performance optimizations internally, so that your own component only re-renders when it actually needs to.**

+Small React apps are fine for using local state (accessible only by the single component since neither its current state nor update functions get passed by props anywhere).
+But for a large applications, some problems you start to run into are:

+1. Passing State down through more than two components makes all the components rely on each other which is not very scalable.

+2. Using the same State through components that don't have parent/child relationship is redundant, requires additional calls to the backend server.

+This is where Redux comes in to help!
+Redux is a **predictable state container**.
+The state is kept in one **store** and components listen to the data in the store that it needs.

+## Redux Terms

+**Store / Global State**: It is an object that holds the apps state tree; think of it as a mega state that is accessed and updated with its own functions.
+It is the Central Location for all of your apps state.
+There should only be a single store in a Redux app, the composition happens on the reducer level.

+**State**: In Redux it usually refers to the single state value that is managed by the store and returned by ```javascript getState() ```.
+It represents the entire state of a Redux app, and that is often a deeply nested object.

+**Action**: A object containing a type and a payload, used to tell the reducer how to update the store.

+**Action Creator** a function that takes a payload and creates an action object.